Readingtown/mysideproject/README.md

 3. Run the queries to manage and analyze auto parts inventory, sales, and forecast prediction.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the ARIEL KUO YU SHAN License.

 ### Author